punk-security/duodo/README.md

 ```

 # Duodo
-This tool is designed to test user fatigue when continuously receiving unsolicited push notifications for Duo MFA.
+This tool is designed to test user MFA fatigue when continuously receiving unsolicited push notifications for Duo MFA.
+You can test how many of your users will accept unsolicited push notifications.

-Thee number of push notifications received an frequency can be adjusted

-- elaborate, what it does and what problem it solves
-- test users to see how many would accept an unsolicited duo prompt
+Duodo allows you to create customisable MFA push campaigns, allowing you to use to target only specific users and numbers, or Duo groups.
+You can also use an ignore list by itself, or in conjunction with these other options.

 ### Requirements
 This tool has been tested in Python 3.11.